Merced-es/power-list/docs/index.md

 Someone who wants to lose 15 lbs by Thanksgiving.
-   > As someone who wants to lose some weight by Thanksgiving, I am looking for an app that will keep track of my weight loss goal and document a list of what I need to do to get there.
+   > As someone who wants to lose some weight by Thanksgiving, I am looking for an app that will keep track of my weight loss goal and document a taskList of what I need to do to get there.

 A mother who is planning a birthday party for her son.
    > As a mother who wants to throw her son a fishing birthday party next month,